yousefalaqra/cloe/README.md

 This command will compile the application and start a development server.
 Once started, you can access the application in your web browser at `http://localhost:4200`.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.